6.5mm Grendel Ammo

 History of 6.5mm Grendel Ammunition

-The 6.5mm Grendel cartridge was introduced by Alexander Arms at the 2004 SHOT show by Alexander Arms.
+The 6.5mm Grendel cartridge was introduced by Alexander Arms at the 2004 SHOT show.
 The concept was to create an intermediate caliber cartridge that would outperform the 5.56x45 round and be effective out to 800 yards.
 It also had to be able to run on the AR-15 platform, to include the double stack configuration of the magazines.
 The cartridge case is a “necked up” version of the 6mm PPC benchrest cartridge.

 The 6.5mm Grendel has multiple uses due it its’ flexibility, accuracy and compatibility with the AR-15 platform.
 The cartridge has been reported to easily hold 4 inch, 3-shot groups at 600 yards.
 This performance makes it popular among varmint hunters.
 The ballistic coefficient of the Grendel helps the bullet retain its energy longer throughout its flight.
 This is something that is desirable among silhouette shooters and military users as well.
 The size and shape of the case, along with the excellent ballistic coefficient make the bullet carry its’ energy farther.
 Additionally, the cartridge requires less powder for the energy it generates as compared to similar cartridges, this generates less recoil and lengthens barrel life.